All posts

 Pick based on your actual problem:

-• Need a free plan → Sling for scheduling, Homebase for scheduling + time tracking.
+• Need a free plan for a larger team → Sling for scheduling (30 users free), Homebase for scheduling + time tracking (1 location free).

 • Run a restaurant → 7shifts.
 Nothing else understands the industry as well.